Texbio/iafgear/README.md

 - (may add dreadsteel + textures / other materials that are in new ice and fire versions)
 - (Maybe fix the silent gear outcomes? silent dragonsteel helm is weaker than normal dragonsteel helm)

-## Example Textures (created by Partonetrain in his original github):
+## Example Textures (edited by Partonetrain in his original github):

 -Lightning Dragon